HRS 6970 Scientific Writing in Health Sciences 3 s.h.

 HRS 8970 Scientific Writing in Health Sciences 3 s.h.

-HRS 8970 will address four major areas of written communication for the scientific process: institutional review board, grant writing, thesis/dissertation, and writing for manuscript submission.
+This course HRS will address four major areas of written communication for the scientific process: institutional review board, grant writing, thesis/dissertation, and writing for manuscript submission.
 This course will engage the student in the activity of writing clear and concise documents that are readable to large diverse audiences while remaining technically proficient.
 The course will address common pitfalls to written communication and will culminate in a project that is peer reviewed.
+Cross-Listed: HRS 6970.

 HRS 8990 Graduate Research in Health Sciences 1-9 s.h.